Nene Park - Coronavirus FAQs

 Will there be a staff presence in the park?

-We will retain a Duty Ranger presence to patrol the Park, however they will not be available for any public interaction.
+We will retain a Duty Ranger presence to patrol the Park.
 If you have an emergency in the Park, please call the Ranger mobile on 07860 308081 but please limit this to emergency calls only.
-For general enquiries or any other queries please email: email@example.com where Trust staff will respond as quickly as is practicable.
+For general enquiries or any other queries please email: firstname.lastname@example.org where Trust staff will respond as quickly as is practicable.

 What if I have a first aid incident?